AsahiLinux/docs/Glossary.md

 * **LLB**: Low Level Bootloader.
 The first-stage iBoot located in NOR, loaded by the SecureROM, and also called iBoot1.
 It chainloads the second-stage iBoot on the OS Preboot partition.

 ### M
-* **Mux**: Multiplexer, a device that can connect one of several things to a single connection, such a switching one set of pins between USB, UART, and SWD modes.
+* **Mux**: Multiplexer, a device that can connect one of several things to a single connection, such as switching one set of pins between USB, UART, and SWD modes.
 * **Mini** - Custom bootloader for internal investigation.
 May or may not support booting from SSD.
 This project uses a fork that's referred to as M1N1.

 ### N